Dominik-Hillmann/wini-gasthaus-website/content/en/rules.md

 We want you to feel comfortable and rest.
 Our guest apartment has been renovated in 2022/2023 and lovingly furnished, and we hope you will find everything you need.
-If you miss anything or if you need help, please contact us with without hesitation.
+If you miss anything or if you need help, please contact us without hesitation.
 We can be reached by email ([info@gasthaus-wini.com](mailto:info@gasthaus-wini.com)).
-All things that are in the holiday apartment or on the terrace can be used as you wish but please be careful with the furnishings and inventory and treat the rental property with care.In addition to the accommodation costs, the rental price includes bed linen, towels, tea towels, dishwashing and cleaning agents, toilet paper, hand soap, garbage bags and a hair dryer for the duration of your stay.You will also find most common spices, some salt, some sugar, a few ice cubes in the freezer, coffee some filters for the filter machine (wihtout coffee) and some coffee capsules for the Nespresso machine.
+All things that are in the holiday apartment or on the terrace can be used as you wish but please be careful with the furnishings and inventory and treat the rental property with care.
+In addition to the accommodation costs, the rental price includes bed linen, towels, tea towels, dishwashing and cleaning agents, toilet paper, hand soap, garbage bags and a hair dryer for the duration of your stay.
+You will also find most common spices, some salt, some sugar, a few ice cubes in the freezer, coffee some filters for the filter machine (without coffee) and some coffee capsules for the Nespresso machine.

 If you are accompanied by your pet, you can use the two feeding bowls on the terrace.The following house rules are intended to ensure a harmonious stay.
-We have also listed a few rules that we kindly ask you to comply with.By treating the apartment properly, you will help us to be able to offer you and other guests a satisfactory stay in the future.By booking the holiday apartment, you accept the following house rules.We wish you a pleasant stay, relaxation, many experiences and a good time in the varied Magdeburger Börde!Your hosts, the Hillmann family
+We have also listed a few rules that we kindly ask you to comply with.
+By treating the apartment properly, you will help us to be able to offer you and other guests a satisfactory stay in the future.
+By booking the holiday apartment, you accept the following house rules.We wish you a pleasant stay, relaxation, many experiences and a good time in the varied Magdeburger Börde!

+Your hosts, the Hillmann family

 ## House rules